ahmohbati/SecOn/Salt.md

 #### Features ####
 When you install and enable securityonion-onionsalt, the following data will replicate from the master server out to the sensors every 15 minutes:

-  * user accounts and sudoers in /opt/onionsalt/pillar/users/init.sls
-  * user ssh keys in /opt/onionsalt/salt/users/keys/
-    * For each user account in /opt/onionsalt/pillar/users/init.sls, you can add an SSH Public Key to /opt/onionsalt/salt/users/keys/USERNAME.id\_rsa.pub (replacing USERNAME with the user's actual username)
   * NIDS rules in /etc/nsm/rules/ (Snort/Suricata/barnyard will automatically restart as necessary)
   * HIDS rules in /var/ossec/rules/local\_rules.xml (OSSEC will automatically restart as necessary)
   * Bro scripts in /opt/bro/share/bro/policy/